fenrishunter500/FATEBOOK/New Stress Track.md

 	1 hit.
 Had [DUO 2] targeted her 1 hit or 3 hit Purity box, only that single box would be recovered.
 [DUO A]'s magical powers are also restored to her, and she is back in the fight!
-Though she performs a second Transformation, she does not roll a Magical Utility roll due to her already having done so earlier this combat.
+Though she performs a second Transformation, she does not make a Magical Utility roll due to her already having done so earlier this combat.